 d.
 Proposed location and placement of plaque

 f.
 Notification of a planned plaque unveiling event/reception (if appropriate)

-3. The Vice President for Advancement will submit recommendations to the President’s Senior Staff for final approval.
+3. The Campus Appearance Committee will submit recommendations to the president's senior staff for final approval.